AdobeDocs/experience-manager-65.pt-BR/help/forms/using/changing-font-interface.md

 ---
 title: Alteração da fonte na interface
 seo-title: Changing the font on the interface
-description: Como alterar as fontes na interface do usuário seletivamente.
+description: Como alterar as fontes na interface do usuário de forma seletiva.
 seo-description: How to change the fonts on the user interface selectively.
 uuid: 421fdd24-441a-4092-8c52-f3ed3d5d5671
 contentOwner: robhagat